-According to this forum thread of real estate investors where one investor tells about his experience with bandit signs, his results varied from area to area, and he would get 1 call for every 3 to 10 signs put out.
+According to this forum thread of real estate investors, where one investor tells about his experience with bandit signs, his results varied from area to area.
+He would get 1 call for every 3 to 10 signs put out.

 This would mean a sign to lead conversion rate or response rate between 10% and 30%.

-Taking both experienced results into consideration using conservative numbers, you can expect a response rate of 10% to 13% per bandit sign, and a 2.75% sign to sales conversion rate.
+Considering both experienced results using conservative numbers, you can expect a response rate of 10% to 13% per bandit sign and a 2.75% sign-to-sales conversion rate.

 Taking the first example, putting out 400 signs probably cost her $1,228.

-This is an amazing return on investment but it was probably lower because of the further costs I don’t know about.
+This is a fantastic return on investment, but it was probably lower because I don’t know about the additional costs.

-One cost that for sure would need to be included are the fines you are likely to get from the respective city to put up bandit signs because they are illegal in most municipalities.
+One cost that would need to be included is fines you will likely get from the respective city to put up bandit signs.
+Why?
+They are illegal in most municipalities.

-So this could mean a significant risk of doing business, if you are not sure that they are converting well.
+So this could mean a significant risk of doing business if you are not sure they are converting well.

-With the results of our above example it would have still meant a positive return on investment, even if the total fine in Philadelphia would have been a hefty $30,000 (400 sign x $75 fee).
+The results of our above example would still be a positive return on investment, even if the total fine in Philadelphia would have been a hefty $30,000 (400 sign x $75 fee).